 Any time a person makes the choice to be distracted behind the wheel of a motor vehicle, that person is acting negligently.
 When that negligence injures or kills other people, the distracted driver can and should be held responsible.

 Contact an Atlanta Texting While Driving Attorney at Monge & Associates

 Our firm is committed to fighting for victims of negligence throughout Georgia and the United States.
 Our Atlanta distracted driving accident lawyers can help you determine your legal rights and options, as well as the best course of action for your unique case.

 We understand how difficult it can be to move on from a serious accident.
-Rather than stress about getting medical treatment, missing work, and paying your hospital bills, let our team handle every aspect of your case.
+Rather than stress about getting medical treatment, missing work, and paying your hospital bills, let an Atlanta texting while driving lawyer from our team handle every aspect of your case.
 We take the time to provide personalized legal services tailored to your needs and goals.
 We have recovered millions of dollars on behalf of our clients over the past 25+ years and we are prepared to be the aggressive legal advocate you deserve.

 Why choose Monge & Associates?
 We make good things happen for other